ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The Client can request to leave the group.
 This is further discussed in {{ssec-group-leaving}}.

 Upon receiving a request from a Client, the KDC MUST check that it is storing a valid access token from that Client for the group name associated to the endpoint.
 If that is not the case, i.e. the KDC does not store a valid access token or this is not valid for that Client for the group name, the KDC MUST respond to the Client with a 4.01 (Unauthorized) error message.

+If they include a payload and specify a Content-Format, requests sent to the KDC and success responses from the KDC MUST have Content-Format set to application/ace-groupcomm+cbor, defined in {{content-type}}.

+Some error responses from the KDC can have Content-Format set to application/ace-groupcomm+cbor.
+In such a case, the paylod of the response MUST be a CBOR map, which includes the following fields.

+* 'error', with value a CBOR integer specifying the error occurred at the KDC.
+The value is taken from the "Value" column of the "ACE Groupcomm Errors" registry defined in {{iana-ace-groupcomm-errors}} of this specification.
+This field MUST be present.

+* 'error_description', with value a CBOR text string specifying a human-readable description of the error occurred at the KDC.
+This field MAY be present.

+CBOR labels for the 'error' and 'error_description' fields are defined in {{params}}.

+{{error-types}} of this specification defines an initial set of error identifiers, as possible values for the 'error' field.
+Application profiles of this specification MAY define additional value (OPT11).

 ## Interface at the KDC {#kdc-if}